cmlavin/TriviaAmico/README.md

 ## Introduction

 Trivia Amico is a single player trivia game.
+The game can be played at http://triviaamico.herokuapp.com/.

 ### `Gameplay`